Republic of Maryland: History

 The American Colonization Society was founded in 1816, in part due to alarms over the violence of the Haitian slave revolution and its aftermath, which resulted in independence for that country in 1804.
 Fears were raised about the effects of emancipation of slaves in the United States.

 In this period, both slaveholders and abolitionists collaborated on the project to transport free blacks to Africa, though for different reasons.
-They suggested it was "repatriation", but by this time most African Americans were native-born in the United States, and said they were no more African than the Americans are British.
+They suggested it was "repatriation," but by this time most African Americans were native-born in the United States, and said they were no more African than white Americans are British.
 Slaveholders believed that free blacks threatened the stability of their slave societies.
 Nat Turner's rebellion of 1831 panicked Southerners, who feared another slave uprising and seizure of the country, as had recently happened in Haiti.
 Abolitionists, many of them ministers, hoped to persuade slaveholders through their religion to manumit (free) their slaves and also worried about the discrimination faced by free blacks in the United States.

 Those who supported relocation to West Africa believed (or said they believed) that the African Americans would create there better polities; first as some vague type of colonies, then countries, away from white prejudice, discrimination, and economic exploitation.
 While thousands of free blacks did relocate to the colonies, most free African Americans opposed this project, claiming the right of their birth in the United States and wanting to improve their lives there.